Text book landing say officials on naval LCA Tejas DRDO testing

 The first naval prototype (NP-1) of the Naval LCA -- a twin-seater -- made a "successful landing" on a 90-metre stretch after being flown by a pilot for about 40 minutes, they said.

 "A normal LCA needs a runway spanning about 1-km for take-off and landing.
-But, for the naval variant, the take off stretch is about 200 m and landing needs 100 m.
+But, for the naval variant, the take-off stretch is about 200 m and landing needs 100 m.
 Today, the NP-1 made its maiden arrested landing, and it was a textbook landing," a DRDO source said.

-An arrested landing is one in which an aircraft on course of its landing is decelerated with the help of wires from underneath while it moves on the runway.
+An arrested landing is one in which an aircraft on the course of its landing is decelerated with the help of wires from underneath while it moves on the runway.

 "The landing took place at our SBTF (shore-based test facility) at INS Hansa in Goa.
 The touchdown was at about 11:45 am and the landing was at a very steep angle.
 This will pave the way for this indigenous platform for a coordinated aircraft carrier landing in the future," the source said.

 INS Hansa is the "only SBTF (shore-based test facility) in the country" and was operationalised between 2012-2014, a senior official said.
-The aircraft was piloted by Commodore J A Maolankar, the chief test pilot for the project, and assisted on ground by Capt Shiv Nath Dahiya, the landing safety officer (LSO) and a flight test engineer, the sources said.
+The aircraft was piloted by Commodore J A Maolankar, the chief test pilot for the project, and assisted on the ground by Capt Shiv Nath Dahiya, the landing safety officer (LSO) and a flight test engineer, the sources said.

 In historic first, Tejas successfully performs critical test for naval deployment